GrapheneOS for Anarchists

 • Notifications for Google Play Store and Google Play Services must be enabled for auto-updates to work: Settings → Apps → Google Play Store / Google Play Services → Notifications.
 If you get notifications from the Play Store that it wants to update itself, accept them.

-You are now ready to install applications from the Google Play Store.
+You are now ready to install applications from the Google Play Store and Accrescent.
 See Encrypted Messaging for Anarchists for ideas.

 Delegating apps